 You can develop language skills, take part in international groups, undertake intercultural work and volunteering, or just enjoy some of the fantastic community events on offer throughout the year.

 Find out more about our global community and how it can enhance your experience.

 Work experience can help you stand out to future employers and get you where you want to be.

-Our Careers Centre can help you find work experience or a graduate role, helping you to explore possible career paths, building your network and supporting you through the application process.
+Our Careers Service can help you find work experience or a graduate role, helping you to explore possible career paths, building your network and supporting you through the application process.
 You can also consider volunteering to gain experience.